Electrum-Entertainment/.github/profile/readme.md

 # Electrum Entertainment
 Hi, Lead Developer and owner, SpunBlue here.
 Electrum Entertainment is an indie game studio run by two people as a hobby.
 We plan to make fun, and for now, free games for everyone to play! including your dog! ...
 Kidding!

+## Our Games
+While we haven't released any yet, you can find them all on [itch.io](https://spunblue.itch.io/)!

 ## Planned Projects
 🤫🤫🤫 We don't want to leak our hard work 🤫🤫🤫